secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 #### Administrative Tasks on Status.io
 {:.no_toc}

-Any updates **outside documented incident updates** that require administrator access to the GitLab System Status page should be iniated with [an issue](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/).
+Any updates **outside documented incident updates** that require administrator access to the GitLab System Status page should be initiated with [an issue](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/).

-Example with [this issue](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/4880) that was created to add a component to the GitLab System Status page.
+As an example, refer to [this issue](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/4880) that was created to add a component to the GitLab System Status page.

 ### About Contact Requests